The Ember — Front Cover

 How Ancient Minds Encoded Knowledge to Survive the End of Their World

 Eleven thousand years ago, in southern Turkey, people who had survived the worst catastrophe in human memory made a decision that would define our species.
-They encoded everything they knew . . . mathematics, astronomy, the precession patterns of a 25,920-year cosmic cycle . . . into stone.
+They encoded everything they knew: mathematics, astronomy, biology and the long rhythms of the sky . . . into stone.
 Then they buried it.
 Not because they were finished.
 Because they knew what was coming, and stone was the only medium that would survive.

 Buy on Amazon